Page saved! You can go back to this later in your Diabetes and Me Close

 Get the most out of your appointments

-You should be offered ongoing opportunities to receive information and education.
+You should be offered ongoing opportunities to receive information, education and support.
 You should also have the opportunity to talk with your midwife or doctor if you have any concerns.

-If you prepare a bit before you go, it’ll make all the difference:
+If you prepare before you go, it’ll make all the difference:

 Before an appointment